TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 sapply(dat, class)
 summary(dat)                      ## tabulates factors (nicer than for character)

-## make a box-plot:
+## make a box-plot using formula notation: dat$breaks is a function of dat$tension.
 boxplot(breaks ~ tension, data=dat)

 ```

-Something about how do test, then mostly work with output of `summary()`.
-  Can access elements of result of `aov()` using either '$' or purpose-built
-  functions.
-Better practice to use the functions than to directly access,
-  as sometimes what is under the hood needs to be transformed before it yields
-  what you might expect.
-The accessor functions take care of that.
-Common
+The ANOVA test can be performed using the R `aov()` function.
+The result from
+  the call to `aov()` then fed to `summary()` which does the calculation of
+  confidence intervals and p-values.

+Some components of the result can be retrieved using purpose built functions,
+  particularly the `coef()` function for getting the model coefficients
-  accessor functions for getting residuals `residuals()`, fitted values
+  (described below), `fitted()` for getting the fitted values (the sample
-  `fitted()`, coefficients `coef()`.
+  means in this case), and `residuals()` which returns the residuals from the
+  fit, which is the difference in the value of the observations from their
+  respective fitted values (the sample means).
+Whenever accessing a component
+  for which there is a specialized retrieval function, you should get into the
+  habit of using the specialized retrieval function instead of directly indexing
+  the element, since the raw element may need to be transformed in some way to
+  yield a readily interpretable result.

 ```
-## F-test h0: all group means are equal:
+## F-test h0: all group means are equal;
+##   dat$tension is group; dat$breaks is variable of interest:

-rslt <- aov(breaks ~ tension, data=dat)
+fit <- aov(breaks ~ tension, data=dat)
-class(rslt)
-is.list(rslt)
-names(rslt)
-attributes(rslt)
-rslt
+class(fit)
+is.list(fit)
+names(fit)
+attributes(fit)
+fit

-## can access directly: BUT DON'T UNLESS YOU UNDERSTAND (per docs) WHAT YOU WILL GET
+## can access directly:
-rslt$coeffients
-rslt$xlevels
-rslt$df.residual
+fit$coeffients
+fit$xlevels
+fit$df.residual

-## HOWEVER: best practice to use accessor functions or summary object:
+## but best practice is to use accessor functions when available:
 coef(rslt)
 f <- fitted(rslt)
 table(round(f, 5))                ## three means